 Cold smoking can take up to a month.
 That is why it is essential to cure the meat before you attempt to smoke it for such an extended period, unlike hot smoking, which does not need any curing.

 What types of food are best for cold smoking

 Cheese is one of the most accessible foods to smoke.
 It’s easy to work with.
-You can smoke different types of cheese, including halloumi, mozzarella, cheddar, swiss, pepper jack, and provolone.
+Some of the best smoked cheese recipes include halloumi, mozzarella, cheddar, swiss, pepper jack, and provolone.
 You can smoke these cheeses with woods such as hickory, apple, pecan, cherry, maple, amongst others.
-Some have a more robust flavour than others.
+Some have a more robust flavor than others.
 You can also cold smoke sausages, vegetables, ham, and various types of seafood.